Bennett H. Young

-Bennett Henderson Young (May 25, 1843 – February 23, 1919) was a Confederate officer who led forces in the St Albans raid (October 19, 1864), a military action during the American Civil War.
+Bennett Henderson Young (May 25, 1843 – February 23, 1919) was a commanding officer, lawyer, administrator, and author.
+As a Confederate officer during the American Civil War he led forces in the St. Albans Raid (October 19, 1864).
 As a lieutenant of the Confederate States Army, he entered Vermont from Canada and occupied the town of St. Albans.

 Early life

 Young was born in Nicholasville, Kentucky, on May 25, 1843, to Robert Young and Josephine Henderson.
-He was 17 years old when he enlisted as a private in the Confederate 8th Kentucky Cavalry, a unit that became a part of General John Hunt Morgan's cavalry command.
+He was 17 years old when he enlisted as a private in the Confederate 8th Kentucky Cavalry.
+This unit became a part of John Hunt Morgan's cavalry command.

 St. Albans raid

-Young had been captured in John Hunt Morgan's 1863 raid in Ohio, but escaped to Canada in the fall of that year.
-Young went to the south via Nova Scotia and Bermuda, where he proposed Canada-based raids on the Union as a means of building the Confederate treasury and forcing the Union army to protect their northern border as a diversion.
+Young was captured in Morgan's Raid but fled to Canada in the fall of 1863.
+Young traveled back to the Confederacy via Nova Scotia and Bermuda, where he proposed Canada-based raids on the United States as a means of building the Confederate treasury and forcing the Union Army to protect their northern border as a diversion.
 Young was commissioned as a lieutenant and returned to Canada, where he recruited other escaped rebels to participate in the October 19, 1864, raid on St. Albans, Vermont, a quiet town 15 miles (25 km) from the Canada–US border.

-Young and two others checked into a local hotel on October 10, saying that they had come from St. John's in Canada for a "sporting vacation."
+Young and two others checked into a local hotel on October 10, saying they had come from St. John's in Canada for a "sporting vacation."
 Every day, two or three more young men arrived.
 By October 19, there were 21 cavalrymen assembled; just before 3:00 p.m. the group simultaneously staged an armed robbery of the three banks in St. Albans.
 They announced that they were Confederate soldiers and stole a total of $208,000 ($ in current dollar terms).
 As the banks were being robbed, eight or nine of the Confederates held the townspeople prisoner on the village green as their horses were stolen.
-One townsperson was killed and another wounded.
+The Confederates killed one townsperson and wounded another.
 Young ordered his troops to burn the town down, but the four-ounce bottles of Greek fire they had brought failed to work, and only one shed was destroyed.

-The raiders fled with the money into Canada, where they were arrested by authorities and held in Montreal.
+The raiders fled with the money into Canada, where authorities arrested them and held them in Montreal.
 There, the Lincoln administration retained prominent Irish-Canadian lawyer Bernard Devlin, QC, as counsel for the prosecution in the subsequent court case, which sought the raiders' extradition.
 The court ultimately decided that the soldiers were under military orders and that the officially neutral Canada could not extradite them to America.
 They were freed, but the $88,000 ($ in current dollar terms) the raiders had on them was returned to Vermont.